-Still antsy for more?
-Check out our first impressions of Apple Music.
+Antsy for more?
+Check out some of our other Apple Music content:

 Isn’t that the same as iTunes?
 Not at all. iTunes is all about media ownership, functioning as both a virtual record store and an efficient digital library for music and other media (movies, TV shows, etc) that you own personally.
 The software comes pre-installed on all Apple devices, and is available as a free download for non-Apple PCs and mobile devices. iTunes doesn’t require a subscription fee to use it (unless you use iTunes Match—more on that in a moment), since every song, album, movie, or show was purchased individually—either from the iTunes Store, or imported or ripped from another source.

 Apple Music is all about streaming.
 You pay a flat fee to unlock access to Apple Music’s entire catalogue, but you don’t actually own the music you listen to.
 The files don’t live individually on your devices; you’re instead just listening to tracks stored remotely, that are owned by Apple.
-If you subscribe to any other media streaming subscription service—be it a music-only service like Spotify, Beats Music, Tidal, or Rdio, a TV service like Hulu, or a movie/TV combo service like Netflix or HBO Now—Apple Music functions the same way.
+If you subscribe to any other media streaming subscription service—be it a music-only service like Spotify or Tidal, a TV service like Hulu, or a movie/TV combo service like Netflix or HBO Now—Apple Music functions the same way.

 So, iTunes is dead?
 Not exactly.
 You can access your entire iTunes library from within Apple Music—just tap the My Music tab—and iTunes will still be a standalone app and media store if you’d prefer to continue to buy music a la carte.
 However, if you’ve let purchasing music fall by the wayside, you may never have to open iTunes again if you sign up for an Apple Music subscription.

-What makes Apple Music different from Spotify/Rdio/Tidal/every other music subscription service?
+What makes Apple Music different from Spotify/Tidal/every other music subscription service?
 Apple is putting a lot of emphasis on Apple Music’s three additional features: Beats 1, curated playlists, and Connect.